Soares/simplifience.com/post/science/image.md

 Fantasy scientists are particularly good at explaining away all the evidence of magic in favor of their cold precise models and a world that works according to the rules they learned in school.
 They *know* how reality is, because it says so in their textbooks.
 They aren't able to lift up their noses long enough to see the magic in the world around them.

 It's a prevalent sentiment.
-Spock is cold and calculating, his rationality depriving him emotion.
-Muggles in the world of Hogwarts are none the wiser.
+Star Trek's Spock is cold and calculating, his rationality depriving him emotion.
+Muggle scientists in the world of Hogwarts are none the wiser.
 This is the Hollywood misconception of scientists: cold, rational men turning the cranks on their cold, rational formulas.

 Nothing could be further from the truth.